-Well, it is very difficult for me in Cuba to create a blog, due to the North American policy and the blockade that they have imposed on us for the last 60 years.
+Well, it is very difficult for me in Cuba to create a blog.
+Due to the North American policy and the blockade that they have imposed on us for the last 60 years.
 First of all, I don’t have credit cards, Visa or Mastercard, because I am Cuban.
-Also, I don’t have access to PayPal, and this limits me from creating a website, because I cannot pay for a domain and hosting.
+Also, I don’t have access to PayPal, and this limits me from creating a website, for athe domain’s and hosting’s reasons.
 It is unbelievable that something so easy in any other country is impossible in my country.
 North America has blocked many pages, services, servers, etc…

 Why do you think it is necessary to write about Cuba?

 I think that writing about Cuba is necessary, because there is a lot of ill-intentioned or bad information by many hegemonic media that control the way Cuba presents itself to the rest of the world.
 For a Cuban, it is important to write with sincerity about the real Cuba in order to help travellers having a clear picture of the country.
 Therefore, I think it will help to lift the smokescreen that has been created around Cuba and eliminate the stereotypes that do so much damage.

 Why would you recommend travellers to visit Cuba?

 Cuba is an authentic and wonderful country.
 It is formed by a unique society.
 Despite the problems we have, laughs, be happy and prosper.
 The moment you arrive in Cuba, you learn and discover many new things.

 What advice would you give to those who arrive in Cuba?

 First, pay attention.
 Although Cuba is possibly the safest country in Latin America, those who work in tourism believe that everyone who comes to Cuba is rich.
 Enjoy, walk, go to the Cuban neighbourhoods and talk with the locals.
 Learn their stories and understand the way they live.